SanzGitHere/Food-App/README.md

 # 🍔 Food App – Mobile Food Delivery Management System

-A mobile application developed as part of the Mobile Application Development coursework at the National Institute of Business Management (NIBM).
 This app provides a seamless platform for food ordering, management, and delivery, tailored for both administrators and registered users.

 ## 📱 Features :